charamoto/charamoto.github.io/about.md

 layout: page
 title: "ABOUT"
-permalink: /URL-PATH
+permalink: /

+# About

-# This is the about page.
+This is the about page.